ernestguevarra/comorosNotes/README.md

 * Multi-dimensional Poverty Index (MPI) or other poverty indices.

 Other indicators can be added.
 We prefer to use fully tested question sets and indicators and can advise on indicator selection.
+Let us know of indicators that you would like to add and we can provide specific guidance on whether these indicators will fit our approach and if not, what adaptations might be applied to these indicators to be fit for use with our approach.

 ## Proposed method